IIsijola/clint/README.md

 2. Start the server by running: `ollama serve`
 3. Pull the LLM model you'll want to test with.
 Example: `ollama pull llama3.1:8b`
 4. Run the ollama chat example.
 Instructions can be found under `Ollama Chat Testing`

+## Troubleshooting
+If you get the following error: "Requested format is not available.
+Use --list-formats for a list of available formats" try updating the `yt-dlp` package by running: `python -m pip install -U yt-dlp`